 The forecast financial statements have been prepared in accordance with section 142 of the Crown Entities Act 2004, which includes the requirement to comply with New Zealand Generally Accepted Accounting Practice (NZ GAAP).
-The forecast financial statements comply with other applicable Financial Reporting Standards, as appropriate for Public Benefit Entities.
+The forecast financial statements comply with other applicable Financial Reporting Standards, as appropriate for Public Benefit Entities, including Public Benefit Entity Reporting Standard 42, Prospective Financial Statements (PBE FRS42).

-These forecast financial statements have been prepared for the Statement of Intent of the Authority commencing on 1 July 2015 and for the Minister.
+These forecast financial statements have been prepared for the Statement of Performance Expectations of the Authority commencing on 1 July 2016 and for the Minister.
 They are not prepared for any other purpose and should not be relied upon for any other purpose.